Marketing Management Process: 5 Essential Steps to Drive Results

 Whether it's a how-to guide, marketing strategy, SWOT plan, environment analysis, market analysis, Standard Operating Procedure (SOP), marketing plan, product requirements plan or even a performance report, Scribe's extensive gallery offers over countless Scribes and Scribe Pages for you to use and share.

-4. Interactive elements
+4. Interactive Elements

 Scribe allows you to add multiple visual elements to transform your marketing-related documents into something fun, interactive and engaging.
 You can add media elements such as screenshots, pictures, screen recordings, videos, presentations, charts, maps, etc.